Taciomarques/akip-generation-web/README.md

 ### Packaging as war

-To package your application as a war in order to deploy it to an application server, run:
+To package your akipApplication as a war in order to deploy it to an akipApplication server, run:

 ```
 ./mvnw -Pprod,war clean verify